lakshmansamvith/lakshmansamvith/README.md

-# Hi 👋, I'm Lakshman Samvith Dunna
+ĺ# Hi 👋, I'm Lakshman Samvith Dunna

 As a backend web developer, I thrive in fast-paced and competitive environments, always seeking new challenges to fuel my passion for innovation.
 While my expertise lies primarily in backend development, I actively engage in front-end user stories, driven by a desire to become a well-rounded Full-Stack Web Developer.